hardikp/hardikp.github.io/_posts/2017-10-19-intraday-stock-price-prediction-2.md

 At this point, it's important to note that the above function has certain parameters that affect the trading.
 More specifically, `threshold` is the most important parameter there.
 It's often a good practice to iterate through the threshold and other parameters to see what works out well in the PNL space.

 The above function might get called 100k-1M times a day for an HFT system.
 A relatively lower frequency trading system might be able to utilize better pipelining of feature computation as well as more complex models.

+Speed is an important factor to consider.
+Even if your model is not that fast, it always helps to react faster to market updates and events.
+Therefore, many people end up coding up their final algorithms in C++.